You'll discover that you're part of a squad, not a battalion.

 Camaraderie is evident here – we are among the smallest of the Top 15 B-schools in the U.S. and are proud of the supportive and close-knit culture that is fostered here.
 Teamwork is part of our DNA, with team projects, team presentations and capstone courses integrated into all aspects of the coursework.

 Year One is focused on mastery of fundamental management principles.
 Year Two emphasizes flexibility that is customized to your needs with a selection of more than 120 electives offered at the business school as well as selecting electives across disciplines throughout Carnegie Mellon University.
 Popular choices include foreign language, public policy, and computer science courses.
-We also offer dual degree programs.
+We also offer Dual and Joint Degrees.

 Apply with a fee waiver